 When you are choosing what to use in your photos, consider if your horse will be comfortable with it or not.
 Things that are jingly or crinkly or make funny noises might take your horse some time to get used to.

-Don't plan on doing the photo shoot on the day that you introduce your horse to the photo accessories.
+Don't plan on doing the photoshoot on the day that you introduce your horse to the photo accessories.
 Plan on having a test run or two where you acclimate your horse to the stuff you want them to wear so they won't be afraid of it.

 Do your dress rehearsals when you have plenty of time and can acclimate your horse slowly to whatever it is you want them to wear for your photos.
 Hopefully, they won't be bothered by them at all.
-Don't be afraid to use treats or feed them to help acclimate them to their dress up stuff.
+Don't be afraid to use treats or feed them to help acclimate them to their dress-up stuff.

 You might be surprised—your horses might not mind at all.
-It could also go the other way and they could say heck no I'm not wearing that, which goes back to why buying the stuff at the dollar store is a good idea.
+It could also go the other way, and they could say, heck no, I'm not wearing that, which goes back to why buying the stuff at the dollar store is a good idea.
 That way, if it turns out you can't get your horse to wear it, you didn't waste a bunch of money!

-Things Made Specifically for Horses
+Accessories Made Specifically for Horses

 Remember, sometimes less is more.
 We want the horses to look cute and festive.
 Not tacky!

 Recommended for You

 Find a Buddy to Take Photos for You